 2. Here’s How to Write a Great Subject Line:

-Let’s get one thing clear – you must absolutely follow the instructions provided by the employer for sending your email.
+Let’s get one thing clear – you must follow the instructions provided by the employer for sending your email.
 If you fail to do that, you run the risk of your message getting lost.

 Recruiters will usually ask you to include things like the reference number or title of the position, but it doesn’t mean you can’t get a little creative.

-Is there a particular a skill or qualification highlighted in the job posting that matches your profile?
+Is there a particular skill or qualification highlighted in the job posting that matches your profile?
 Make sure to mention it in the subject line of your email.
 Add something like “Marketing Director, 7 years of experience in B2B,” and you’re bound to instantly grab a recruiter’s attention.

 3. Be Smart About Naming Your Files: